appuio/website/content/blog/2022-10-19-openshift-als-kubernetes-distribution/index.en.md

 ---
 title: OpenShift as Kubernetes distribution
 date: 2022-10-19
-summary: The Cyberweek offer includes building with the Kubernetes distribution OpenShift.
+summary: The Cyberweek offer includes a setup with the Kubernetes distribution OpenShift.
 Learn about the benefits of OpenShift and what the distribution includes.
 ---